-His entertainment accomplishments that he is most proud of is his Supporting Role in the highly successful Clint Eastwood film “American Sniper”, his Recurring Voiceover Role on Pokemon, his Talent Performance on The Ellen DeGeneres Show, his Leading Role in the Los Angeles play “The Ghosts of Ma Barker”, and receiving the Best Overall Actor Award at the Global Stars Network Four Day Competition against 200 other actors.
+Ricky Ryba (pronounced Ree-ba) is a SAG-AFTRA Actor, Producer & former US Naval Officer.
+A few entertainment accomplishments that he is proud of are his supporting role in the highly successful Clint Eastwood film “American Sniper”, his voiceover role on “Pokemon”, his talent performance on “The Ellen DeGeneres Show”, his lead role in the Los Angeles play “The Ghosts of Ma Barker”, & receiving the Best Overall Actor Award at the Global Stars Network four day competition against 200+ other actors.